-Expedited due process hearings may be requested by either the parent(s) or adult student or a school in the following instances (34 CFR § 300.532):
+Expedited due process hearings may be requested by either the parent(s) or student who is an adult or a school in the following instances (34 CFR § 300.532):

-- 1. The parent(s) or adult student disagrees with any disciplinary decision resulting in a placement (including the interim alternative educational setting [IAES]) decision, or the manifestation determination. - 2.
+- 1. The parent(s) or student who is an adult disagrees with any disciplinary decision resulting in a placement (including the interim alternative educational setting [IAES]) decision, or the manifestation determination; or - 2.
 The school believes that maintaining the current placement of the student following a disciplinary procedure in 34 CFR §§ 300.530 and 300.531 is substantially likely to result in injury to the student or others.

-Expedited due process hearings must occur within 20 days of the date the due process complaint is filed (in compliance with the due process requirements of Rules IV.H.).
-The hearing officer must make a determination within 10 school days after the hearing.
+Expedited due process hearings must occur within 20 days of the date the due process complaint is filed (in compliance with the due process requirements of Rules IV.J.).
+The hearing officer must make a determination within ten school days after the hearing.

-Unless the parent(s) or adult student and school agree in writing to waive the resolution meeting or agree to use the mediation process described in 34 CFR § 300.506, a resolution meeting must occur within seven days of receiving notice of the due process complaint, and the due process hearing may proceed unless the matter has been resolved to the satisfaction of both parties within 15 days of the receipt of the due process complaint.
+Unless the parent(s) or student who is an adult and school agree in writing to waive the resolution meeting or agree to use the mediation process described in 34 CFR § 300.506, a resolution meeting must occur within seven days of receiving notice of the due process complaint, and the due process hearing may proceed unless the matter has been resolved to the satisfaction of both parties within 15 days of the receipt of the due process complaint.

-CIVIL ACTION (34 CFR § 300.516; RULES IV.Q.).
+CIVIL ACTION (34 CFR § 300.516; RULES IV.Q.)